Candid just raised prices to $3,499/year. Here's a smarter alternative at $47/month.

 Engrant vs Candid Foundation Directory Online: Which Is Better?

-Note: FDO excels at deep foundation research with 60+ years of data.
-But if you need to find fundable grants quickly—not research funder histories—Engrant gets you there faster.
+Note: Candid excels at deep foundation and funder research with 60+ years of data and 1.9 million organization profiles.
+But if you need to find fundable grants quickly—not research funder histories—Engrant gets you there faster at a fraction of the cost.

-Bottom line: For nonprofits that need to find fundable grants quickly—not research funder histories—Engrant is the modern alternative to Candid Foundation Directory Online, offering AI-powered matching at roughly one-third the cost of FDO Professional.
+Bottom line: For nonprofits that need to find fundable grants quickly—not research funder histories—Engrant is the modern alternative to Candid, offering AI-powered matching at roughly one-seventh the cost of Candid Premium ($444/year vs. $3,499/year).

 You describe your org once.
 We do the research.